See the Unseen…

 As an artist, I have to believe that I can make the otherwise invisible images in my head visible for everyone.
-I think that is what an artsis do and that is why we try to come up with something unique, something original, something that has never seen by anyone, not even by us, artists.
+I think that is what an artist do and that is why we try to come up with something unique, something original, something that has never seen by anyone, not even by us, artists.

-Also, seeing is just part of believeing.
+Also, seeing is just part of believing.
 When we look at something, we only see a reflection of it under specific circumstances.
 We do not use all our senses to experience something real and even then that reflection is limited by our very eyes.
 The spectra of light that goes unnoticed by human beings is often seen by other animals and a few chosen ones of us.
 We call this spectrum of light the ‘ultraviolet’.

 The use of ultraviolet technique in imaging sheds light to wherever we would otherwise be unable to behold a single ray of it, enriching the overall experience of visual perception by adding a brand new dimension to it.
 We can see colors that we would not be able by any other means, different contours, shapes and patterns reveal themselves.
 As if we were locked in a dark room since birth with a black and white TV and suddenly someone opened the doors to have a look at the outside, the real world.